nemesida-waf/waf-bypass/README.md

 # python3 /opt/waf-bypass/main.py --host='example.com'
 or
-# python3 /opt/waf-bypass/main.py --host='example.com' --proxy='http://proxy.example.com:3128' --block='403' --header 'Authorization: Basic YWRtaW46YWRtaW4='
+# python3 /opt/waf-bypass/main.py --host='example.com' --proxy='http://proxy.example.com:3128' --block='222' --header 'Authorization: Basic YWRtaW46YWRtaW4='
 </pre>

 ### Options
-The --proxy option specifies where to connect to instead of the host.
+- the '--proxy' option specifies where to connect to instead of the host.

-The --block option specifies an HTTP status code expected when the WAF blocks.
+- the '--block' option specifies an HTTP status code expected when the WAF blocks.
 Default if none specified is 403.
 May be repeated.

-The --header option specifies an HTTP header to send with all requests (e.g. for authentication).
+- the '--header' option specifies an HTTP header to send with all requests (e.g. for authentication).
 May be repeated.